jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### KDE [^33]

 The KDE project (originally the K Desktop Environment) was the first open Linux desktop environment.
 Started by Matthias Ettrich at the university of Tübingen in Germany in 1996.
 The first release of the __K Desktop Environment__ was in 1998 and the name was a *"clever hack"* of the CDE--Common Desktop Environment--developed for Unix by Sun, HP, and IBM.
 KDE focused on the lack of perceived usablity in Linux window managers.
 You and I may take desktop environments for granted based on our experience with Mac and Windows respectively.
 Unix and Linux in 1998, did not have these capabilities--just a mix of window mangers and independant applictions.
 At the time of development there were only a few toolkits available that could be used for created desktop environments.
-One of them was [Qt](https://www.qt.io/ "Qt"), pronounced *cute-ee*, developed initially by a company called Trolltech.
+One of them was [Qt](https://www.qt.io/ "Qt"), pronounced *"cute-ee"*, developed initially by a company called Trolltech.
 In 1998 Qt was not available under a complete opensource license but had modified license stating that non-commercial software projects for Unix were allowable.
 Qt was a good choice for developers because it had C++ language bindings as opposed to C only.
 Matthias Ettrich chose the best technology at the time for developing GUIs.
 By 2000 Trolltech relicensed Qt to be GPL compliant.
 But this still upset Richard Stallman [^33] who never forgave KDE for initially using a non-GPL compatible license.
 As an aside Nokia bought Trolltech in 2008 but Qt remained under GPL license.[^34]

 KDE is unique because allthough it is vendor backed, it is a GPL project so it is not tied directly to the vendor.
 It is also not tied to a single Linux distro, with distros such as openSUSE, Mageia, Kubuntu and even PC-BSD using KDE by default.
 Qt recently split itself during the 5.0 release from one entire library into three seperate sub-components.
-The 3 library parts are called colectively [Plasma](https://www.kde.org/workspaces/plasmadesktop/ "Plasma").
+The 3 library parts are called collectively [Plasma](https://www.kde.org/workspaces/plasmadesktop/ "Plasma").

 ### GNOME [^33]